Eliminate Automate Delegate Do

 If it has to be done, can it be automated?

-Automation isn’t just for coders—it’s for anyone who’s tired of wasting time.
-We often tolerate small, repetitive tasks because they don’t seem worth fixing.
-But over time, they add up.
-Manually paying bills, copying data between spreadsheets, transcribing meeting notes, sending reminder emails—these are all examples of low-leverage tasks that quietly drain your time and energy.
+We tolerate a lot of repetitive tasks because they don't seem worth fixing.
+Manually paying bills, copying data between spreadsheets, transcribing meeting notes, sending reminder emails—these are all low-leverage tasks that take up our time and energy.

 If a task happens more than once, it deserves a system.
 That system might be as simple as an email filter, a calendar reminder, a template, or a script.
-You don’t need to be technical to automate—you just need to be willing to step back and ask: Do I really need to do this manually again?
+It doesn't need to be technical or complicated.
+Something as simple as auto-pay can help to automate easy, repeatable tasks.

 Delegate

-If a task can’t be automated, can it be delegated?
+If a task can't be automated, can someone else handle it?

 Do